 Academic research/areas of interest

 Avishek Ganguly's research and teaching interests are focused on the various intersections between contemporary drama, literature, and performance and questions of translation and multilingualism, the formation of collectivities, and everyday life and urban space.
-He is also interested in South Asian cultural studies (including popular cinema and music) in a comparative framework with other colonial/postcolonial regions.
-A recent publication, "Politics and Periodicals in 1960s India" (2012) examines the growth of influential English language periodicals in the context of radical politics of the nineteen sixties.
-Works in progress include: a book based on his dissertation that looks at how multilingualism and translation gets figured across a range of contemporary dramatic and performance texts; an invited article for an upcoming special issue of American Book Review on "Multilingualism and Literature;" and, a book chapter exploring the role of secular imagination in the Nigerian playwright Wole Soyinka's early work for an edited volume Rethinking the Secular: Performance, Religion and the Public Sphere (forthcoming from Palgrave Macmillan).
+He has also published articles on contemporary urban musical cultures in India and has a range of ongoing projects in South Asia-based comparative cultural studies (including popular cinema).
+A recent publication, “Politics and Periodicals in 1960s India” examines the growth of influential English language periodicals in the context of radical politics of the nineteen sixties.
+An article on “Theatres of Multilingualism” is forthcoming in a special issue of American Book Review on “Multilingualism and Literature.”
+Works in progress include an essay, and a book project based on his dissertation that looks at how multilingualism and translation gets figured across a range of contemporary dramatic and performance texts.

 Apparel Design Architecture Ceramics Digital + Media Experimental and Foundation Studies Film / Animation / Video Furniture Design Glass Graduate Studies Graphic Design History of Art + Visual Culture History, Philosophy + the Social Sciences Illustration Industrial Design Interior Architecture Jewelry + Metalsmithing Landscape Architecture Literary Arts + Studies Painting Photography Printmaking Sculpture Teaching + Learning in Art + Design Textiles